 Two play types are being evaluated by integrated data review to identify further well locations.
 The gas bearing Pioneer Sandstone is believed to be more intensely fractured in the crestal area, which could favour higher gas flow rates.
 An untested intra-salt target has been identified beneath the existing Pioneer Sandstone gas discovery at Ooraminna Gas Field.
 The Gillen Member of the Bitter Springs Formation comprising carbonate and salt is a target in the Southern Amadeus area, and is present and within structure at Ooraminna.

-Exploration opportunities at Ooraminna Gas Field have the potential to add significant reserves that could be processed using Dingo infrastructure, now owned by Central.
+Exploration opportunities at Ooraminna Gas Field have the potential to add significant reserves that could be processed using nearby Dingo infrastructure.